Measurement Component

 self.plot_lines["y"].setData(self.data["y"])

-yourself, you can control the frequency it gets called with self.display_update_period
+yourself.
+You can control the frequency it gets called with the self.display_update_period

 attribute.